-Growing bromeliads at home is satisfying partly because they're such easy plants to propagate.
+Growing bromeliads at home is satisfying for many reasons.
+Their stunning appearance gives us a little taste of the tropics in temperate climates and they're also easy plants to propagate, multiplying in no time.
 Over a few years, one bromeliad can turn into a whole garden of bromeliads.
 Most people get bromeliads as gift plants when their colorful bracts are shooting up from the central plant cup.
 These bracts, which actually contain the bromeliad's small flowers, last for a long time, sometimes months, before slowly fading and dying.

-After the bract is dead, the "mother" plant will send out a series of offsets, or pups, from the base of the plant.
-They'll look like tiny versions of the mother plant emerging from between the mother plants bigger leaves.
-These pups can be used to propagate your bromeliad.
+After the bract is dead, the "mother" plant will send out a series of offsets, or bromeliad pups, from the base of the plant.
+They'll look like tiny versions of the mother plant emerging from between the mother plant's bigger leaves.
+These pups can be used to propagate your bromeliad once they've reached 6 inches in height.

-To take an offset, use a sharp shovel, long knife or saw.
+To take an offset, use your hands and firmly grip both the mother and the pup and pull to separate them or use a sharp shovel, long knife, or small saw.
 Cut the pup as far down as you can, even below the surface of the soil.
 Don't worry if the pup hasn't developed roots yet—bromeliads are epiphytes, which means their roots are only for holding and securing the plant.
 They get their water and nutrition from their central cups.
 However, you want to get as much plant material as possible to help the young bromeliad stay firmly positioned in its new home.

 Mother Plant Reproduction